-Prices for high-grade gasoline refer to leaded (98 RON).
-Prices for high-grade unleaded gasoline (98 RON) are reported in the Other Products IVT file.
-Prices for LPG for residentials are converted from DZD/tonne to DZD/I using a density of 0.560 kg/I.
+Prices for LPG for residentials are converted from DZD/tonne to DZD/I using a density of 0.560 kg/l.

 Prices for natural gas for residentials refer to the low pressure tariff (basse pression) with supply pressure equal to 25 millibars.